 It is imperative that defense experts note that damages awarded to a “victim” under 18 USC 2252 are valued at $150,000 minimum.

 These two statutes and the private causes of action that they create have been recently interpreted by the District Court, Northern District of Ohio in Peter Lora et al. vs Dean Boland, Case No.: 1:07CV 2787, ND Ohio, Judge Dan Aaron Polster, Memorandum of Opinion and Order, dated October 20, 2011.
 In this case, Dean Boland, a criminal defense expert, was held liable to third party minor children [not involved in the underlying criminal case] whose images he used to create a demonstrative exhibit in the underlying criminal case by morphing the images to make it appear that the children were engaged in sexual conduct.
 Notwithstanding the stipulation that the children were unaware of this exhibit, and had suffered no damages, the District Court, Northern District of Ohio, awarded the minor children judgment of $300,000 against this defense expert.

-Federal preemption, threat of criminal prosecution, and risk of private civil action combine to create unique, substantial risks inherent in providing criminal defense forensic services in child pornography cases.
-As computer forensic analysts, you assume the risk of prosecution by law enforcement and the risk of third party civil suits whenever you undertakes a matter involving electronic data alleged to be child pornography contraband.
+Federal preemption, threat of criminal prosecution, and risk of private civil action combine to create unique, substantial risks inherent in providing criminal defense forensic services in CP cases.
+As computer forensic analysts, you assume the risk of prosecution by law enforcement and the risk of third party civil suits whenever you undertakes a matter involving electronic data alleged to be CP contraband.
 The only way in which to mitigate the risk is to avoid violating federal law.